Compositional Dictionaries for Domain Adaptive Face Recognition: Introduction

 The remainder of the paper is organized as follows: Section~\ref{sec:background} discusses some details about sparse decomposition and multilinear image analysis.
-In Section~\ref{sec:formulation}, we formulate the domain adaptive dictionary learning problem for face recognition.
-In Section~\ref{sec:dadl}, we present the proposed domain adaptive dictionary learning approach, which consists of algorithms to learn a domain base dictionary, and perform domain invariant sparse coding.
+In Section~\ref{sec:formulation}, we formulate the compositional dictionary learning problem for face recognition.
+In Section~\ref{sec:dadl}, we present the proposed compositional dictionary learning approach, which consists of algorithms to learn a domain base dictionary, and perform domain-invariant sparse coding.
 Experimental evaluations are given in Section~\ref{sec:experiment} on two public face datasets.
 Finally, Section~\ref{sec:conclusion} concludes the paper.